 This is probably the most crucial aspect of the T-REX ecosystem.
 The process is similar to getting your driving license signed by an issuing authority.
-Once verified and signed, this card becomes proof of your driving abilities and you are then permitted to drive a vehicle anywhere in the country.
+Once verified and signed, this card becomes proof of your tokeny solutions - The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com driving abilities and you are then permitted to drive a vehicle anywhere in the country.
 Analogous to this is the claim issuance protocol of T-REX.
 The identity contract you own is the driving license card.
 Claim issuers are the issuing authorities that sign your identity claims after proper verification of your identity.
 Once verified and signed, you now have the right to own the security tokens for which your eligibility has been checked, just like your right to drive anywhere in the country.
 Also, it is important to note that depending on the requirement of the token, claims can be self-attested too.
 For example, a user can self-sign a claim regarding the correctness of his full name.
 The token issuer, in this case, is willing to trust the user's "self-claim".